-With bald eagles, bears, and gorgeous scenery, these tours out of Haines offer an up-close nature experience with insights from knowledgeable local guides.
-There are two options.
-The first tour is a wildlife tour that focuses on finding and learning about wildlife.
-The second one is a photography tour where you take pictures to share back at home, and get the chance to enhance your photography skills—just when you can benefit from it most.
+With bald eagles, bears, and gorgeous scenery, as well as fascinating culture and history, these tours out of Skagway and Haines offer an up-close experience with insights from knowledgeable local guides.
+There are several options, including wildlife tour that focuses on finding and learning about wildlife, a photography tour where you get the chance to enhance your photography skills, and some fun sightseeing tours exploring Haines and Skagway.

 An Artistic Beginning

 Rainbow Glacier Adventures was founded by guide and photographer Joe Ordonez, who first arrived in Haines in 1986 as a naturalist aboard a small expedition ship.
 He decided to stay for good in 1987, to manage a local rafting company; in 1992, he founded Rainbow Glacier Adventures, to conduct small group visits to local artists’ homes.
 Over the years, he diversified the tour offerings—like mellow kayaking and rafting tours—as well as tours that focus on the tour’s vivid wildlife viewing.

 No doubt, Joe is an ideal guide for a tour like this, since he has published a photography book himself: Where Eagles Gather, the Story of the Alaska Chilkat Bald Eagle Preserve.
 Aside from Joe himself, the knowledgeable guides all share a passion for the history and beauty of Haines.
 They are an eclectic mix: some are retired, and many are longtime, year-round residents of Haines.